Proper Care of Memory Sticks

 - Memory sticks should not be inserted or removed from the USB port while the red light is flashing.
 Doing so could result in smeared or possibly unreadable text.
 Occasionally the red light remains flashing in what is known as a “hung” or “hooked” state.
 If your system is “hooking” you will probably need to insert a few coins before being allowed access to the USB port.

 - If your memory stick is full and you need more storage space, remove the stick from the USB port and shake vigorously for 2 minutes.
 This will pack the data (Data Compression) enough to allow for more storage.
-Be sure to cap the connector end to prevent loss data.
+Be sure to cap the connector end to prevent data loss.

 - Periodically spray memory sticks with disinfectant to prevent system viruses from spreading.